rvcgit/dzen2bar/README.md

 * edit dzen2rofifavmenu to set your fav programs
 * WORKSPACES are configured upto 5; FYI
 * ACTIVE WORKSPACE / WINDOWLIST popup will not show in non EWMH WM like xmonad; though clickable shift will be possible
-* for clickable workspace; i have used xdotoo key Super+{1/2/3/4/5}; edit if its different for you
+* for clickable workspace; i have used xdotool key Super+{1/2/3/4/5}; edit if its different for you

+* Edit  "dzenbar" ; "dzen2panel" ; "openweather" & "local-weather" scriptswith your CREDENTIALS
+* After moving all scripts intp the $HOME/.bin [local executable PATH]; choose either dzenbar OR dzen2panel to run the status bar
-* finally after all ~/.bin/ files been made executable and openweather configured script; simple run dzenbar! optional fo transparency: presuming xorg-transset is installed; open terminal and type "transset 0.7 &" without quotes; the cursor changes to  "+" sign. just take it on the required bar to be transparent and click.... viola, you have transperency on dzen.
+* optional fo transparency: presuming xorg-transset is installed; open terminal and type "transset 0.7 &" without quotes; the cursor changes to  "+" sign. just take it on the required bar to be transparent and click.... viola, you have transperency on dzen.

 * COMMON ISSUES:
 IF ROFI WINDOW[ that follows pointer co-ordinates] may vary, feel free to juggle around the pX and pY part of respective config file

-i have deliberately not configured dzen2 as dock here; i use 3 different bars so i made trayer as dock so the bars can be acoomodated within that doc space and windows dont overlap ! just for info so those not using trayer may find the windows overlap.
+Edit your dzenbar OR dzen2panel to make trayer dock OR undock

 Depending on your distribution; inxi output may differ or display wrongly; simple edit 'dzensysinfo.sh' to suit your distribution
 Home / Root device nomes [sdXY; X is a/b/c etc; Y is 1,2,3 etc]